Bike Friday pakiT compact folding bike

 pakiT with Electric Assist kit installed.
 It only adds 8lbs!

 You can add Electric Assist to this bike.
 It is a front hub motor pedal-assist style and comes with a 36V battery with ~50km (31mile) range.
-This hub motor system replaces the front hub in the front wheel.
-(In 2023 there may be an airline checkable LIGO battery available, but not currently)
+This hub motor system replaces the front hub in the front wheel. (*Airline checkable LiGo 10X will be released soon.
+Read more HERE*)

 More details on the system: